survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 {pagebreak}

-To integrate the feature into the project, adjust the configuration like this:
+To integrate the feature into the project, adjust the configuration:

 **webpack.config.js**